 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Lipik is located in eastern Croatia (Slavonia) at an altitude of 154 m in the valley of the river Pakra.
+Lipik is located in eastern Croatia (Slavonia) at an elevation of 154 m in the valley of the river Pakra.
 The area has certainly been inhabited already in Roman times.
 The first written mention of Lipik as a spa appears in a document of 1777 when the village was the property of Count JankoviŠ of Daruvar county.
 As soon as 1782, four bath houses are documented for the use of the thermal mineral springs.
 The property was sold to the French company Henri d'Heureux-Gibal in 1861 which initiated the building of the railway line connecting Lipik to Vienna which greatly increased the popularity of the spa.
 After the spa was sold again, a new thermal spring supplying hot iodine-containing water was found by drilling in 1870.
 At the end of the 19th century, Lipik was one of the most popular spas in Europe.
 The development of Lipik was interrupted by both World Wars, but it always remained a centre for medical cures.
 During the war between the Yugoslav (Serbian) Army and the newly-founded Republic of Croatia in 1991 and 1992 Lipik suffered severe damages.
 Extensive restoration works are still in progress.

 The Kurhotel [left, no.054; and right, no.657: foreground right] was built